hueblerw/phase-0-tracks/web_dev/jquery/notes.md

 });

 The above creates a listener object on one or a group of elements that will perform a task when clicked upon.
 We can of course do this with hover over and such like.

+Then I spent about 2 hours just trying to figure out how to get jquery onto the computer.

+Decided to then do a picture replacement swamp action.